ng-docs/angular-cn/aio/content/guide/dynamic-form.md

 Each question is represented in the form component's template by an `<app-question>` tag, which matches an instance of `DynamicFormQuestionComponent`.

 The `DynamicFormQuestionComponent` is responsible for rendering the details of an individual question based on values in the data-bound question object.
-The form relies on a [`[formGroup]` directive](api/forms/FormGroupDirective 'API reference') to connect the template HTML to the underlying control objects.
+The form relies on a [`[formGroup]` directive](api/forms/FormGroupDirective "API reference") to connect the template HTML to the underlying control objects.
 The `DynamicFormQuestionComponent` creates form groups and populates them with controls defined in the question model, specifying display and validation rules.

 <code-tabs>